-608.4 A3 Examples of actions that might be safeguards to address threats include:
+608.6 A1 Examples of actions that might be safeguards to address self-review or advocacy threats created by providing legal advice to an audit client that is not a public interest entity include:

 - Using professionals who are not audit team members to perform the service might address a self-review or advocacy threat. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed might address a self-review threat.